 YTL Corp is amongst the largest companies listed on Bursa Malaysia Securities Berhad (the Kuala Lumpur stock exchange) and is a component of the FTSE Bursa Malaysia Mid 70 Index.
 YTL Corp has also had a secondary listing on the Tokyo Stock Exchange since 1996 and was the first non-Japanese Asian company to list on the Tokyo exchange.

-YTL Corp, together with its listed entities in Malaysia (YTL Power International Berhad, YTL Land & Development Berhad, and YTL Hospitality REIT), has a combined market capitalisation of approximately RM20.3 billion (USD5.0 billion) as at 31 March 2019.
+YTL Corp, together with its listed entities in Malaysia (YTL Power International Berhad, YTL Land & Development Berhad, and YTL Hospitality REIT), has a combined market capitalisation of approximately RM21.9 billion (USD5.3 billion) as at 30 April 2019.
 YTL Corp also has a stake in Singapore-listed Starhill Global REIT, which owns prime retail assets in Singapore, Malaysia, Japan, China and Australia.

 The YTL Group is committed to producing world class products and services at competitive prices.
 This corporate philosophy has enabled the YTL group to build up a growing customer base of more than 12 million customers globally over the last 30 years.

 The YTL Group has a number of "firsts" under its belt, for example: